mo12896/Install_openslide/README.md

 # Install_Openslide
-# How to install openslide module on Windows:
+# How to install openslide-module on Windows:

 As I encountered various problems on the internet, regarding the installation of the openslide-module for python on windows systems, I wanted to share how it worked for me: